IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :DisableSolrFacetsForGuestUsers
 +++++++++++++++++++++++++++++++

-Similar to the above, but will disable the facets for Guest users only.
+Similar to the above, but will disable the facets for Guest (unauthenticated) users only.

 :DisableSolrFacetsForAnonymousUsers
 +++++++++++++++++++++++++++++++++++